bws428/slipstream/README.md

 ## Installation

-The current, stable version of Slipstream is available from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
-To experiment with the development version, check out the [docs page](https://bws428.github.io/slipstream/).
+The current, stable version of Slipstream is available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/slipstream/bokjbdfakchehkhehaomoaihpfoddheo).